-- In the red meat and livestock industry, both the livestock production and meat processing sectors offer most employment opportunities to those with practical and technical skills, rather than those with higher levels of formal education. - In 2016, the highest level of education achieved by more than 50% of red meat and livestock employees was secondary education; 10% of red meat and livestock employees held a Bachelor degree or higher (Figure 31).
+- In the red meat and livestock industry, most employment opportunities in the production and processing sector are for those with practical and technical skills, rather than those with higher levels of formal education. - In 2016, the highest level of education achieved by more than 50% of red meat and livestock employees was secondary education; 10% of red meat and livestock employees held a Bachelor degree or higher (Figure 31).